Machine Identity Observability Platforms: Securing the Non-Human Workforce

 Once implemented, MIO requires ongoing attention to remain effective.
 Regularly review and update your policies and configurations.

-• Automate credential rotation: Enforce regular rotation of API keys, certificates, and other credentials.
+• Automate credential rotation: Enforce regular rotation of api keys, certificates, and other credentials.

 • Monitor privileged access: Keep a close watch on NHIs with elevated privileges, ensuring they only access necessary resources.